 Psychological science is capable of having a broad and deep impact on human lives.
 In developmental psychology in particular, there is a sense of relevance, indeed urgency, to many of its questions: Is it helpful or harmful to grow up multilingual?
 Do vaccines cause autism?
 Does screen time cause attention deficits?
 Research in this field has the potential to reveal which behaviors, products, and choices are harmful to development and which give children the best chance to grow up happy and healthy.
 The stakes are high; it is crucial that scientists get it right.

-Once an erroneous finding has been disseminated via the media, it is nearly impossible to put Pandora back in the box.
+Once an erroneous finding has been disseminated via the media, it is nearly impossible to correct the public understanding of the issue.
 Take, for example, the supposed link between vaccines and autism.
 Even 20 years after Andrew Wakefield’s fraudulent 1998 report (Wakefield et al., retracted) implied a link between the MMR vaccine and autism, and despite numerous findings that such a link does not exist (Committee to Review Adverse Effects of Vaccines, 2012), a substantial proportion of the public still believes that it does (Oliver & Wood, 2014).
 Cases like this illustrate how important it is that researchers make their best attempt to disseminate accurate findings, and how crucial it is that we engage in and disseminate replication attempts, especially for high-impact findings.
 We follow Nature Editors (2016) and others in arguing that doing so is a duty to our profession.

 Over a decade ago, Christakis and colleagues (Christakis, Zimmerman, DiGiuseppe, & McCarty, 2004) published a paper claiming a relationship between television exposure in toddlerhood and subsequent attention problems at school age.
 Although longitudinal in nature and including a variety of control variables, the lack of randomized manipulation of TV use made it inappropriate to draw strong causal conclusions from these data.
-Nevertheless, such causal claims were made, by the lead author himself and subsequently by media outlets the world over.
+In spite of the careful language used in the paper, subsequent presentations by the lead author discussing this work blur the lines between associations and definitive causal links.
+For example, in his TEDxRainier talk, Christakis (2011) said:

+And we, we tested this some years ago, and what we found was that for the more television children watched before age three, the more likely they were to actually have attentional problems at school age.
+Specifically, for each hour that they watched before the age of three, their chances of having attentional problems was increased by about ten percent.
+So a child who watched two hours of TV a day before age three would be twenty percent more likely to have attention problems compared to a child who watched none (7:21 to 7:46).

+This statement does not admit any epistemic (or statistical) uncertainty about the nature of this estimate, nor of any limitations to the evidence supporting the claim.
+It is presented as a scientific fact.

+Unsurprisingly, popular media was much less careful in raising alarm about the potential harm of television exposure on children.
 Using Google search in April 2018 for “Does TV cause attention problems,” the first six hits all claim a link between TV and attention problems.
 One hit (WebMD) uses blatantly causal language in its headline (“Toddler TV Time Can Cause Attention Problems”) and another published by whitedot.org (Lotus, 2018) quotes Christakis as saying “TV ‘rewires’ an infant’s brain,” and says his study shows that “TV watching is a cause [of ADHD].”
-Although findings described on these pages are wildly overstated and out of date, we can find no expiration dates or retractions associated with them.
+Although findings described on these pages are wildly overstated and out of date, we can find no retractions or contemporary updates associated with them.